 - Pick up a printed copy of the Handbook for Undergraduate Engineering Programs

 Browse through questions commonly asked by freshmen and learn their answers, explore frosh-friendly courses from across campus and use that information in building a potential schedule, and get to know the members of your advising team who will be there to answer your questions throughout the year

 The Research Experience for Undergraduates (REU) program helps undergraduate engineering students get involved in advanced research projects over the summer by providing opportunities and resources for students to work with faculty members and their research groups.
 Contact your department for specific details

 The School of Engineering invests in a broad range of recruitment and retention programs geared towards increasing the breadth and diversity of engineering.
 Go to the EDP site for information on the Summer Session Grant, Additional Calculus for Engineers program, Opportunity Job Fair, Graduate Professional and Peer Advising program, and other programs of interest to future, incoming, and current students.

 The Global Engineering Programs provides international programs specifically tailored to engineering students' education.
 The purpose of these programs is to enhance engineering education by providing students with an opportunity to learn about technology and engineering globally, to build professional networks, and to gain real world work experience in a culturally diverse and international environment while at the same time building relationships with top-tier universities.
 Check out gep.stanford.edu for program details!

-Get a head start on life after Stanford by making an early connection to our Career Development Center (CDC) – you are encouraged to register during your frosh year to keep abreast of upcoming workshops, career fairs, and other offerings of interest.
-The CDC offers invaluable career planning services, but also can connect you with the perfect internship, with alumni in your field of interest, or with a summer job.
+Get a head start on life after Stanford by making a connection to BEAM: Bridging Education, Ambition & Meaningful Work – you are encouraged to register during your frosh year to keep abreast of upcoming workshops, career fairs, and other offerings of interest.
+BEAM offers invaluable career planning services, but also can connect you with the perfect internship, with alumni in your field of interest, or with a summer job.